vitorsalgado/puma4j/README.md

 ## How It Works

 **Puma4j**, when enabled, detects fields or parameters annotated with `@Res` and inject resource values based on annotated element type, resource extension and any custom unmarshaller added.
 You can use `String` and `byte[]` for all types of resources.
 Puma4j is also able to convert some resource types to object type representations:

 - Json: Object types based on the json structure.
-It uses **ObjectMapper** and **Gson**.
-Defaults to **ObjectMapper**
+It uses **Jackson ObjectMapper** and **Gson**.
+Defaults to **Jackson ObjectMapper**
 - Yaml: Object types based on yaml structure.
-It uses **ObjectMapper**.
+It uses **Jackson ObjectMapper**.
 - Properties: Converts `.properties` files to java `Properties` class.

 For custom **object conversions** use a custom **unmarshaller** using the annotation `@Use`, passing the class type of your custom unmarshaller implementation.

 ## Usage

-First, annotated your JUnit5 test classes with `@UsePuma4j`.
-Now you can use the annotation `@Res` to inject resources on class fields and method parameters.
+First, annotate your JUnit 5 test classes with `@UsePuma4j`.
+Now you can use the annotation `@Res` to inject resources on class fields and/or method parameters.
 Take a look on the complete example below:

 ```